 ∂L∂θ=G'∂L∂σi2 =G'ni(si2-σi2)2σi4

-From this, the Fisher’s scoring algorithm in REML, which is a iterative method for estimating the optimised variance components, θ*, can be derived by
+From this, the Fisher’s scoring algorithm in REML, which is an iterative method for estimating the optimised variance components, θ*, can be derived by

 θ*=θ+I-1θ∂L∂θ.

-The Fisher’s information matrix and score function are continuously updated using the newly optimised variance components θ*.
+The Fisher’s information matrix and score function are iteratively updated using the newly optimised variance components θ*.
 Note that the expected mean squares, σ2, are also continuously updated as

 σ2= G'θ*.

-This iterative algorithm will stop when the θ*have converged.
+This iterative algorithm will stop when θ*has converged.

 The formula for computing the EDF from Richard and Kathy (2008) calculated as twice the square of the mean divided by the variance.
 In order to calculate the EDF, it is necessary to know the variances of the parameters of interest.
-The variances can be obtained by calculating the sum of the elements of interest from the variance covariance matrix.
+The variances can be obtained by calculating the sum of the elements of interest from the variance-covariance matrix.
 The variance covariance matrix is generated from the inverse of the Fisher’s information matrix.
 However, since the variance components in θ* have coefficients of one, these coefficients have to be re-adjusted based on the variance components structure from the ANOVA table.
-This adjustment is based on the idea for calculating the sum of the variances with coefficients, which its formula can be written as
+This adjustment is based on the idea for calculating the variance of the linear combination of two random variables X and Y, i.e.

 VaraX+aY=a2VarX+ b2VarY+2abCovX,Y.